asandler/mptree/README.md

 # mptree
 Tool for managing mp3 files in music directory.
-Use it with care
+Use it with care.

 Place "mptree" script somewhere, where $PATH environment variable points, and watch the magic:

 1) mptree parse

    takes all mess of musical files in current directory, for example:

      All's Quiet On The Eastern Fron.mp3